-- vi.
-Banks may recognise income on accrual basis in respect of the above three categories of projects under implementation, which are classified as 'standard'. - vi.
-Banks should not recognise income on accrual basis in respect of the above three categories of projects under implementation which are classified as a 'substandard' asset.
+- (i) Banks may recognise income on accrual basis in respect of the projects under implementation, which are classified as 'standard'. - (ii) Banks should not recognise income on accrual basis in respect of the projects under implementation which are classified as a 'substandard' asset.
 Banks may recognise income in such accounts only on realisation on cash basis.